 You are correct that the VOVO LIPS method for detecting Lyme disease appears to be the best yet.
 Based on research completed at the National Institutes of Health (NIH) and reported in 2010, it seems to have the potential for outperforming other methods.
 However, it remains unclear when this test will become commercially available in the U.S. For one thing, the findings of the NIH researchers still require further validation in other labs; there are also concerns about the potential cost of the new test.

 LIPS stands for luciferase immunoprecipitation system and it is a method that has been used to diagnose a variety of infections.
 The method uses a synthetic protein called VOVO to detect Lyme disease.
-So far, it has been shown to be very sensitive, detecting the disease 94% - 100% of the time.
+So far, it has been shown to be very sensitive, detecting the disease 94 to 100 percent of the time.
 Apart from its potential utility as a diagnostic tool, the LIPS technology may also be useful as a means of measuring response to treatment for Lyme disease.

 Current recommended laboratory diagnostic tests for Lyme disease have several limitations including low sensitivity during the early stages of infection, high cost, and inability to distinguish between active and prior infection.